zer0sh0t/zer0sh0t.github.io/_experience/ss.md

     Video 5: Demonstration of dynamic replanning capabilites of the controller (played in 2x).
 The object is relocated within the Webots simulator, shifting from its current position to a randomly chosen spot.
 </div>

 I also led the way in implementing energy-efficient trajectory planning using RL for Harpy (as depicted in Fig. 2), a thruster-assisted bipedal robot developed in collaboration with CalTech.
-This approach improved performance while emphasizing sustainability.
+This approach improves performance while emphasizing sustainability.
 I played a pivotal role in guiding the team to frame the trajectory planning problem using RL.
-Figure 3 illustrates the environmental setup with obstacles used for the initial implementation of the proposed framework.
+Figure 3 illustrates the environmental setup with obstacles used for the initial implementation of the proposed idea.

 <div class="row mt-3">
     {% include figure.liquid loading="eager" path="assets/img/harpy.png" class="img-fluid rounded z-depth-1" zoomable=true %}